-The Procurement Strategy Council’s (PSC) 2010 research showed our clients the importance of investing in mature procurement project portfolios.
+The Procurement Strategy Council’s (PSC) 2010 research showed clients the importance of investing in mature procurement project portfolios.
 We used survey data to compare procurement teams’ efforts in investing in people, processes, and systems (functional maturity) versus investing in a balanced mix of activities that pursue short-run and long-run “breakthrough” value creation (“portfolio maturity”).

 What was interesting was that – beyond a certain point – further investments in functional maturity didn’t help Procurement nearly as much as investments in portfolio maturity.
 Our work showed that procurement teams that were able to integrate a range of more sophisticated, non-traditional projects with more conventional projects (thus creating a mature portfolio) generated three times the savings and four times the number of applied supplier ideas annually than those that didn’t.